gb-it/codejam-cap-nodejs/exercises/03/readme.md

 }
 ```

 Note that this is a 'to-many' relationship.

 Don't forget to save the file.

-:point_right: Restart the service and check the metadata document again.
+:point_right: Restart the service and check the [metadata document](http://localhost:4004/catalog/$metadata) again.
 There should now be OData navigation properties defined between the two entities, like this:

 ![navigation properties](navigation-properties.png)

 ### 4. Deploy the service to a persistence layer

 As it stands, the OData service has no storage.
-We can actually simulate storage with [service provider](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b9c34890348b4f2184e07a6731bce50b.html) logic in JavaScript but that's not a path we want to explore right now.
-Instead, we'll use a real database in the form of [https://sqlite.org](https://sqlite.org) and deploy the data model and service definition to it.
+We can actually simulate storage with [service provider](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b9c34890348b4f2184e07a6731bce50b.html) logic in JavaScript but that's not a path we want to explore right now (we'll look at it in [exercise 08](../08/)).
+Instead, we'll use a real database in the form of [SQLite](https://sqlite.org) and deploy the data model and service definition to it.

 :point_right: The `@sap/cds` package makes use of the NPM [sqlite3](https://www.npmjs.com/package/sqlite3) package, and this needs to be installed in the project first.
-Do this by using `npm` to install it locally (rather than globally):
+Do this by using `npm` to install it locally to the project (rather than globally):

 ```sh
 user@host:~/bookshop